Australian Institute of Aboriginal and Torres Strait Islander Studies: Collection resources

 Since its inception, AIATSIS has developed and maintained a range of resources to enhance discoverability of the collection.
 One of the most significant of these resources is the Aboriginal and Torres Strait Islander Biographical Index (ABI).
 The ABI had its beginnings in 1979 as a non-selective biographical register of names, constructed using information on Aboriginal and Torres Strait Islander people from published material in the collection.
 In the early years of the biographical register, it was hoped it could "provide an important record of the achievements of Aboriginal people, and be a source of pride for generations to come".

-Today the index continues to be updated, now containing over 70,000 records and searchable online through AIATSIS' collection catalogue.

-Other resources available on site include the Perfect Pictures Database, which contains over 140,000 digitised images from the AIATSIS Photographic Collection.
-This database is added to as more images are digitised and only includes images that are free of secret/sacred access restrictions.
+Mura is AIATSIS' collection catalogue, which can be searched online.
+The word mura is a Ngunnawal word meaning "pathway".
+The index continues to be updated, to access the collection of more than a million items by 2024.

+The former Perfect Pictures Database appears to have been superseded by the Photographic Collection, which contains around 400,000 (and growing) digitised images, and more than 700,000 images in total.
+For copyright and cultural reasons, the images may only be viewed in the Stanner Reading Room, but caption information is available online, and copies of the images may be requested.

-AIATSIS also hosts or contributes to a number of online resources, aimed at facilitating access to and understanding of the collection.
+AIATSIS also hosts or contributes to other online resources, aimed at facilitating access to and understanding of the collection.
 These include:

-Mura – this is AIATSIS' collection catalogue, which can be searched online.